St Michael's Cathedral, Wollongong: St Michael's Church

+St Michael's Pro-Cathedral

 St Michael's was inaugurated as a pro-cathedral in 1970.

 The church was forced to relocate its rector away from the site in the 1980s as the lack of security was becoming untenable.
 It leased the curate's cottage for similar reasons.
-Canon Graham's ministry at St. Michael's spanned 1984–1891.
+Canon Graham's ministry at St Michael's spanned 1984–1891.
 He worked under Bishop Harry Goodhew (1982–93) throughout his term.
-The pressure of the enlarged ministry at St.Michael's appears to have reached its zenith in the mid 1980s.
+The pressure of the enlarged ministry at St Michael's appears to have reached its zenith in the mid 1980s.
 The number of proposals for the site increased and the resolution of property issues was high on the agenda.
 The main focus in the change of buildings was the possibility of a new cathedral building, funded by commercial development on the site.
 The focus of the brief was now overtly Evangelical, the "immediacy" of the congregation needed to be greater than that possible in the old church.
 The new building needed to be sufficiently flexible to provide an intimate area as well as cater for very large services.
 The main motivation however was that the church wanted something in keeping with the concept of a cathedral.

 In 1985 Wollongong City Council zoned the service station portion of the site with a plot ratio of 1.5:1.
 This was used as the basis for commercial proposal for the west end of the site.

 The 1986 population of Wollongong fell from 176,100 in 1984 to 173,550.
 Despite this the 1980s was a time of high property demands and many controversial high rise developments ensued.

 The remarkably intact church building became a Cathedral at the centre of a regional Anglican Diocese in 1982 and continues its prominent role in the life of the surrounding community.

 In the mid 1980s Wollongong City Council threw its weight behind a drive for tourism to reduce the city's dependence on coal and steel.
 Income from tourism doubled between 1983 and 1985.
 An international hotel opened in 1983 and major conference facilities were completed in 1989, A leisure precinct was developed along the beachfront, the harbour was redeveloped, cycleways introduced and a heritage trail and drive were promoted in 1988.
 The council's Cityplan also aided construction of the Crown Gateway Shopping Centre (1986), Wollongong Mall (1987) and Council Administration Building and Performing Arts Centre (1988).